auth0/docs/articles/client-platforms/angularjs/current/04-calling-api.md

 ---
 title: Calling an API
-description: This tutorial demonstrates how to use angular2-jwt in an AngularJS application to make authenticated API calls
+description: This tutorial demonstrates how to use angular-jwt in an AngularJS application to make authenticated API calls
 budicon: 546
 ---